Ofgeha-Gelana/MettaLogic/Readme.md

 ### Queries and Evaluation
 - Once the facts and rules are set up, the system is queried to check if a player is a **GOAT** or if an intern qualifies for **staff or member** evaluation.
 - The system then draws conclusions, such as "Messi is legendary" or "Intern is rejected."

-## Installation

-### Prerequisites
-To run this project, you need to install the **MeTTa framework** for logic programming.
-Please follow the installation instructions on the [MeTTa GitHub page](https://github.com/MeTTa) to get started.

 ### Setup Instructions